Nadeau-Innovations/site/content/landing/client.md

     cta:
       label: Subscribe Now
       url: https://engnadeau.substack.com/
-    text: "Get the latest on hard tech and innovation in startups and agile businesses."
+    text: Get the latest on hard tech and innovation in startups and agile businesses.
-    title: "**Subscribe to Our Newsletter**"
+    title: '**Subscribe to Our Newsletter**'
   design:
     background:
       image: